jhamlet/node-infuse/README.md

 License
 -------

-&gt; Copyright (c) 2012 Jerry Hamlet &lt;jerry@hamletink.com&gt;
+> Copyright (c) 2012 Jerry Hamlet <jerry@hamletink.com>
-&gt;
-&gt; Permission is hereby granted, free of charge, to any person &gt; obtaining a copy of this software and associated documentation &gt; files (the &quot;Software&quot;), to deal in the Software without &gt; restriction, including without limitation the rights to use, &gt; copy, modify, merge, publish, distribute, sublicense, and/or sell &gt; copies of the Software, and to permit persons to whom the &gt; Software is furnished to do so, subject to the following &gt; conditions:
-&gt;
+>
+> Permission is hereby granted, free of charge, to any person
+> obtaining a copy of this software and associated documentation
+> files (the "Software"), to deal in the Software without
+> restriction, including without limitation the rights to use,
+> copy, modify, merge, publish, distribute, sublicense, and/or sell
+> copies of the Software, and to permit persons to whom the
+> Software is furnished to do so, subject to the following
+> conditions:
+>
-&gt; The above copyright notice and this permission notice shall be &gt; included in all copies or substantial portions of the Software.
+> The above copyright notice and this permission notice shall be
+> included in all copies or substantial portions of the Software.
-&gt;
+>
-&gt; The Software shall be used for Good, not Evil.
+> The Software shall be used for Good, not Evil.
-&gt;
-&gt; THE SOFTWARE IS PROVIDED &quot;AS IS&quot;, WITHOUT WARRANTY OF ANY KIND, &gt; EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES &gt; OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND &gt; NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT &gt; HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, &gt; WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING &gt; FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR &gt; OTHER DEALINGS IN THE SOFTWARE.
+>
+> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,
+> EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES
+> OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND
+> NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT
+> HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY,
+> WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING
+> FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR
+> OTHER DEALINGS IN THE SOFTWARE.